nciric/experimental/ffi/README.md

 Result should be:

 ```
+From Rust, content of struct is:
+Text        : Nebojsa Ciric
 Logical     : false
 Short number: 4
 Long number : 1048576
+From C++, count elements: 4
 ```

-Right now, installation is not automatic:
+Right now, installation is not automatic (you may need to call):

 ```
 $sudo cp target/release/libstruct_printer.so /usr/lib